-There is strong evidence that many criminal networks engage in the poly-criminal activity, adding simply migrant smuggling or trafficking in human beings to their ‘services portfolio’.
-Criminal groups facilitating irregular migration may also collaborate with networks involved with other types of serious and organised crime such as the production and provision of fraudulent documents, corruption, provision of safe houses and transportation, illicit money transfers and laundering.
-In some cases the same routes and modi operandi are used for migrant smuggling and illegal goods trafficking.
+Many criminal networks engage in multiple criminal activities simultaneously, simply adding migrant smuggling or trafficking in human beings to their portfolio of “services”.
+Criminal gangs active in the field of migrant smuggling also collaborate with networks involved in other types of serious and organised crime, such as the production and provision of fraudulent documents, firearms trafficking, corruption and financial crimes, especially money laundering.
+In some cases, the same routes and modi operandi are used for migrant smuggling and trafficking of illegal goods.

 The complex character of cross-border crime threats requires a comprehensive operational response at the borders – the first filter to stop illegal activities before they harm EU citizens and EU internal security.
 For this reason, efforts to combat organised crime by EU member states, non-EU partners and Frontex at the EU’s external borders need to be based on the risk analysis and identified criminal threats.
 The agency may provide technical and operational assistance to EU Member States to reinforce their capacity.
 Such support may consist of expertise, training, advice on appropriate technological tools or launching operational response.

 Law enforcement is firmly embedded in Frontex’s operational response.
 All joint operations contain the element of cross-border crime counteraction.

 Frontex takes part in Joint Action Days – international operations that bring together national law enforcement authorities, international organisations and EU agencies to take on serious and organised crime.
 These operations are coordinated under the umbrella of the European Multidisciplinary Platform Against Criminal Threats (EMPACT).

 Frontex coordinates its cross-border crime related activities with the support of a number of European and international organisations.